 - 6 slices Hardwood Smoked Sliced Bacon, diced

 - 12 ounces brussels sprouts, trimmed, finely grated or shredded with a knife

 For the lemon vinaigrette

-To assemble the salad, place brussels sprouts in a large bowl; top with bacon and almonds.
+- Place Brussels sprouts in a large bowl; top with bacon and almonds.
 Pour the dressing on top of the salad and gently toss to combine.
-Serve immediately.

 Pasta With Roasted Brussels Sprouts and Cauliflower

 - 1 lb.
 Brussels sprouts, trimmed and halved

 - 1 lb. cauliflower, cut into small florets (about ½ medium head)

 - 1 large carrot, peeled and diced small